-John E. Woolf was architect to the stars, with much of his work being done for celebrities.
+John Elgin Woolf was an architect to the stars, with much of his work being done for celebrities.
 He built houses for Judy Garland, Cary Grant, Mae West and Bob Hope to name a few.
 His projects were mainly centered around Bel Air and Beverly Hills areas.

 John Woolf was prolific – his firm was active from 1940-1980 and in that time he completed approximately 300 projects.
 John Woolf project history.
 He specialized in remodels and new construction.
 Woolf houses sell extremely well and are much beloved by their owners.
 They are comfortable and possess great livability.
 Woolf knew how to cater to his audience and created glamour and Drama with big dramatic entrances, large living rooms with floating fireplaces, lavish outdoor pool and lounge areas with pavilion.
 Many hallmarks of the Hollywood Regency designs are quite theatrical, just like the town they were built in itself.